ErickWhiteDev/erickwhitedev.github.io/README.md

 ## What will you find in this portfolio?

 ### This portfolio is a compilation of a variety of different projects and assignments from over the years.
-### It invludes both finished and unfinished projects in many langiages; see my pages for [Java](https://erickwhitedev.github.io/portfolio/website/pages/java.html) and [Python](https://erickwhitedev.github.io/portfolio/website/pages/python.html) for a few examples of this.
+### It includes both finished and unfinished projects in many languages; see my pages for [Java](https://erickwhitedev.github.io/portfolio/website/pages/java.html) and [Python](https://erickwhitedev.github.io/portfolio/website/pages/python.html) for a few examples of this.

 <br>